MetaMask/metamask-docs/snaps/tutorials/custom-evm-accounts.md

 ### 3. Use the Keyring API from a dapp

-As you build a companion dapp to provide a user interface for your Keyring snap, you'll need to interact with your snap's JSON-RPC API.
+As you build a companion dapp to provide a user interface for your Keyring Snap, you'll need to interact with your Snap's JSON-RPC API.
 While you could do this by making regular RPC calls using [`wallet_invokeSnap`](../reference/rpc-api.md#wallet_invokesnap), we recommend [using the Keyring API from your dapp](../how-to/use-keyring-api.md):